 - 1. You have not met the eligibility requirements for naturalization based on your filing category; or - 2.
-You have acquired or derived U.S. citizenship through one or both of your parents.
-To determine whether you have already acquired or derived U.S. citizenship through your parents, review Form N-600, Application for Certificate of Citizenship.
+You have acquired or derived U.S. citizenship through one or both of your parents or are eligible for naturalization under INA 322.
+V isit the USCIS Web site at www.uscis.gov for more information on this topic and to review the instructions for Form N-600, Application for Certificate of Citizenship, and Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322.

-General Instructions
+.General Instructions